yl-team/gulp-cordova-app-loader-manifest/README.md

 gulp-cordova-app-loader-manifest
 ================================

-Gulp plugin to create cordova-app-loader manifests
+Gulp plugin to create cordova-app-loader manifests.
+This plugin is fork from [alexbeyn/gulp-cordova-app-loader-manifest](https://github.com/alexbeyn/gulp-cordova-app-loader-manifest), so all kudos go for him.
+There are minor changes in the manifest generation (mostly to fit the structure of my in my current projects easier).

 ## Usage